Mundka Fire: Cops identify 6 bodies, consider conducting DNA tests on some

 A day after 27 people died inside a four-storey commercial building near Mundka Metro station, the Delhi Police identified six of them and the identification process of other bodies is on.
 The police have also decided to conduct a DNA identification test – in case they are not able to ascertain the identity of some of the victims, whose charred bodies were recovered.
 They have prepared a list of 29 missing persons, including 24 women, who went missing after the incident.

-According to the police, the persons identified are Tania Bhushan (27), Mohini Pal (38), Yashoda Devi (35), Ranju Devi (32), Vishal Mithlesh (24) and Drishti (26).
+According to the police, the persons identified are Tania Bhushan (27), Mohini Pal (38), Yashoda Devi (35), Ranju Devi (32), Vishal Mithlesh (24) and Drishti.
 DCP (Outer district) Sameer Sharma, said, “The identification process is going on and we have identified six bodies.”

 In one of the worst fire tragedies in the national capital’s recent history, at least 27 people died inside a four-storey commercial building and 12 persons were injured after a major fire broke out in the first floor of the building, the police said.